heatherknoyes/CodingQuestionsQuiz/README.md

 2. Open the index.html file in your browser to view the website.

 3. If future edits need to be made then the stylesheet can be found under ./assets/css/style.css.
-The javascript can be found under the ./assets/js/script.js.
+The JavaScript can be found under the ./assets/js/script.js.

 ## Usage